To live a life of emotional, mental, and physical health is to live a heartfelt life of balance in the mind, body, and spirit.

 Welcome to Mind Body Spirit Balance

 Learning the power of Coherence, Resiliency, Emotional Regulation, focus, and intention is key to living a life of balance in the mind, body and spirit.
-As a HeartMath Mentor, and Trauma-Sensitive Practitioner, Advanced Practice Cinical Nurse Specialist - Nurse Practitioner, and Licensed Counselor, I would love to be a part of your journey to finding this balance to living your best life.
+As a Certified HeartMath Trainer, Mentor, Trauma-Sensitive Practitioner, Psychiatric Clinical Nurse Specialist-Nurse Practitioner, and Licensed Counselor, I would love to be a part of your transformational journey.

 Your Outcome?